mysticflute/portfolio/README.md

 The portfolio website for Nathan David McWilliams ([https://www.ndm.studio](https://www.ndm.studio)).

-Happy to open this up as a reference.
-Feel free to use any of the React components or Next.js code for your own website!
+Happy to open this up as a reference!
+Feel free to use any of the React components or Next.js code for your own website.

 ## Tech

-Here's some of the tech used in this project:
+Here are some of the tools and frameworks used in this project:

 - [React](https://react.dev/) - Frontend libray for the UI.
 - [Next.js](https://nextjs.org) - React framework for Static Site Generation.